 Are you over sixty and concerned that you’re too old to complete one of our horse riding holidays?

-For those who haven’t been in the saddle for a couple of years and are concerned about whether your body will handle the riding hours each day, I recommend looking into our entry-level rides.
+For those who haven’t been in the saddle for a few years and are concerned about whether your body will handle the riding hours each day, I recommend looking into our entry-level rides.
 Click here to read about our recommend rides for first-time globetrotters.
-And if you’re needing to get your body riding fit for your next holiday, this blog post will give you some tips.
+And if you need to get yourself riding fit for your next holiday, this blog post will give you some very handy tips.

-So there you have it, globetrotters – age is absolutely no barrier to a riding holiday!
-And with the risk of sounding too melodramatic, let me tell you, this is the golden time to put yourself first; babysitting your grandchildren can wait.
+So there you have it, globetrotters, straight from the horse’s mouth – age is absolutely no barrier to a riding holiday!
+And at the risk of sounding melodramatic, let me tell you, this is the golden time to put yourself first; babysitting your grandchildren can wait!